 Professor Bergelson’s book Victims’ Rights and Victims’ Wrongs: A Theory of Comparative Criminal Liability was published in 2009 by Stanford University Press.

-Professor Bergelson was 2010-2011 chair of the Association of American Law Schools’ Section on Jurisprudence.
+Professor Bergelson has served as a chair of the Association of American Law Schools’ Section on Jurisprudence.
 As a Fulbright Specialist, she visited Hebrew University Law School in 2013, and as a Visiting Scholar, Melbourne University Law School in 2014.
-Professor Bergelson is on the editorial boards of BdeF and Edisofer (Buenos Aires and Madrid) and Law and Philosophy.
+Professor Bergelson is on the editorial boards of BdeF and Edisofer (Buenos Aires and Madrid); Law and Philosophy; and The Journal of Criminal Law.
+Professor Bergelson is a 2018 winner of the Greg Lastowka Award for Scholarly Excellence.